John Thwaites (Australian politician)

-Early life
+Early life and education

-Thwaites was born in Oxford, in the United Kingdom, and came to Australia as a child with his family.
+Thwaites was born in Oxford, England, and came to Australia as a child with his family.

 He was educated at Melbourne Grammar School and Monash University, Melbourne, where he graduated in science and law.
 He practised as a barrister before entering politics.
 He was a ministerial advisor to Labor Party state government ministers Jim Kennan and Andrew McCutcheon before being elected to the Victorian Legislative Assembly for the seat of Albert Park.

+Political career

-Local council and Mayor
+Local council and mayor

 Thwaites was elected to the South Melbourne City Council in 1985 and served until 1993, and was Mayor in 1991–92.
-He is married to Melanie Eagle, who was mayor of the neighbouring city of St Kilda at the same time.
-Both councils are now part of the City of Port Phillip.
-Thwaites and Eagle have one son.

 State Parliament

 Thwaites entered Parliament at the 1992 election, as member for the inner city seat of Albert Park.
 Labor, having been in office for ten years, suffered a landslide defeat at the hands of the Liberal Party under Jeff Kennett.
 In the last three years of its term, Labor, under Joan Kirner, had presided over a sharp recession and a series of financial disasters including the forced sale of the State Bank of Victoria, and the collapse of Pyramid Building Society.
 Most commentators expected Labor to be in opposition for many years.

 In the greatly reduced Labor Caucus, Thwaites gained rapid promotion.
 He became Shadow Minister for Health in January 1994, Shadow Minister for Health and Community Services in April 1996, and Deputy Leader of the Opposition in December 1996.
 Thwaites belonged to neither of the dominant factions of the Victorian Labor Party, the right-wing Labor Unity or the left-wing Socialist Left, and was an acceptable compromise candidate as Deputy to the then Opposition Leader, John Brumby.

 Labor was again heavily defeated at the 1996 election, and it became apparent that the party could not recover under Brumby's leadership.
 Thwaites had been a loyal deputy to Brumby, although in March 1999 he supported moves to have Brumby resign.
-Thwaites could not become Leader himself because he had a small factional base, but instead supported Steve Bracks for the leadership.
+Thwaites could not become leader himself because he had a small factional base, but instead supported Steve Bracks for the leadership.

 As Shadow Minister for Health, Thwaites campaigned against the Kennett Government’s cuts to health and the privatisation of ambulance services.
 He used Freedom of Information documents to highlight long delays in hospital emergency departments and health budget cuts. (“Austin in patient crisis, says Labor”, The Age, 3 October 1996.)
 Thwaites also highlighted concerns about privatisation of ambulance dispatching to a private company, Intergraph, which the Auditor General found “at best involved serious mismanagement or, at worst, constituted corrupt activity”. (“State backs Intergraph reports bid”, The Age, 3 September 1999).
-The Intergraph affair and concerns about hospital privatisation and ambulance services were major issues in the 1999 state election. (“Selloffs the big difference” The Age 9 September 1999.
-“Ambulance scandal threatens Kennett” The Age 28 September 1999).
+The Intergraph affair and concerns about hospital privatisation and ambulance services were major issues in the 1999 state election.